 The pan-European programme is a one-of-a-kind initiative potentially involving around 13,000 employees of Toyota Material Handling Europe in over 30 countries.
 The programme was introduced in October 2022 and runs until April 2024.

-For Toyota in Europe, Paris 2024 will be its “home” games, so it is preparing to showcase its innovative capabilities in developing inclusive mobility products and services as well as presenting hydrogen-powered products.
-This also supports Toyota Material Handling Europe’s Vision of zero muda [zero waste] in its customer’s logistics operations.
+For Toyota in Europe, Paris 2024 will be its “home” games, so it is preparing to showcase its innovative capabilities in developing inclusive mobility products and services.
+Also looking at reducing energy emissions, this supports Toyota Material Handling Europe’s Vision of zero muda [zero waste] in its customer’s logistics operations.